Hey there, how can we help?

 Edit style dialog

-In this dialog, you can edit and customize surface analysis display styles.
-Color ranges, can be customized to meet target tolerances and need.
+In this dialogue, you can edit and customize surface analysis display styles.
+Colour ranges can be customized to meet target tolerances and needs.

 Already prepared analysis display styles: